-Josephus offers us a list of the Jewish high priests extending from the Hasmonians to the destruction of the Temple in 70 CE.
+Josephus offers us a list of the Jewish high priests extending from the Hasmonians to the destruction of the Temple in 70 AD.
 Dating them for the most part is not very difficult, if one follows along in his history of the Jewish people, and if one compares his work with the works of others that concern common personalities such as Roman emperors, and the presidents of Syria and governors of Judea etc. There are, however, difficult places in the list that are a bit confusing, where a strict reading leads to contradictions.
 One of those places in the list occurs when Paul was taken captive by the Romans cir.
-56 CE.
+56 AD.

-Many authorities believe that Ananias, son of Nebedaius was the Jewish high priest from 47CE to 58 CE.
-However, others claim he could have held this office only until 55 CE.
+Many authorities believe that Ananias, son of Nebedaius was the Jewish high priest from 47AD to 58 AD.
+However, others claim he could have held this office only until 55 AD.
 My own understanding is a bit more limiting than this.
 Josephus doesn’t come out and say so, but it appears that Jonathan, the son of Annas (the same high priest before whom Jesus appeared in John 18:13), was the officiating high priest throughout much of Felix’s authority over Jerusalem.
 In fact, Felix has him killed for constantly meddling in his affairs, and we must remember that Paul, himself, refers in Acts 22:5 to the current high priest for verification of what he was telling the Jewish crowd.
 When Paul, then Saul, left for Damascus, Jonathan could have been the high priest at that time, for he replaced Caiaphas about the same time of Paul’s conversion.
 So, could Jonathan have been the officiating high priest for a second time during Paul’s arrest in Jerusalem and his imprisonment at Caesarea?

 Josephus tells us that during the administration of Cumanus, Felix’s predecessor, that an insurrection took place over the killing of one or more Galileans who were traveling through Samaria to celebrate the Feast of Tabernacles.
 Cumanus overlooked the incident (accused of taking a bribe from the Samaritans), which provoked the Jews into taking measures into their own hands.
 The result escalated into a localized rebellion against Rome, but the Jerusalem authorities intervened to stop it.
 Nevertheless, many died—both Jews and Samaritans, and the matter wasn’t entirely settled by Cumanus.